Islas Project

 Research Description

-In 2004, Dr. Zak Zahawi (Director of the Charles Darwin Foundation) and I started a long-term, large-scale tropical forest restoration study with funding from the National Science Foundation.
-We are studying the novel idea of planting small patches of trees (islands) as a low-cost method to encourage seed dispersal and shade out pasture grasses.
+In 2004, Dr. Rakan (Zak) Zahawi (Director of the Charles Darwin Foundation) and Dr. Karen Holl (UC Santa Cruz) started a long-term, large-scale tropical forest restoration studying applied nucleation (planting small patches or "islands" of trees) as a low-cost method to encourage seed dispersal and shade out pasture grasses.
 We are also investigating the effect of the amount of surrounding forest cover on forest recovery in these sites.
-We and collaborators have been measuring seed rain, seedling establishment, litterfall, birds, bats, insects, lichens, and many other variables in these sites for over 17 years.
+We and collaborators have now been measuring seed rain, seedling establishment, litterfall, birds, bats, insects, lichens, and many other variables in these sites for over 20 years.
 Our results show that planting tree islands is an effective and comparatively cheaper approach to accelerate forest recovery that better simulates the natural recovery process than a traditional plantation-style restoration approach.
-In addition, results to date show that the amount of surrounding forest cover does not strongly influence animal-dispersed seed rain and native woody species establishment early in succession.
+In addition, results to date show that the amount of surrounding forest cover are not correlated with animal-dispersed seed rain and native woody species establishment in the first decade of succession, but distance to seed sources of individual tree species strongly predicts abundance of recruits.
 For more information on our results and outreach see our summaries and publications listed below.
-As we are moving through the second decade of this study, the results continue to become more interesting given that we have one of the few well-replicated, long-term studies of tropical forest recovery.
+As we move through the second decade of this study, the results continue to become more interesting given that we have one of the few well-replicated, long-term studies of tropical forest recovery.
+We are now focusing on understanding the mechanisms that limit the establishment of later successional trees species.
 Check out our 7-min summary video on the project (Spanish version).
+We are extremely appreciative of multiple grants from the U.S. National Science Foundation and our numerous collaborators in Costa Rica, the US, and other countries that have allowed us to continue this research.

 Holl, K.D. & Reid, J.L.
 2020.
 Do we really need to plant a trillion trees?
 Trees islands are an ecologically and economically sound strategy for tropical forest recovery.
 The blog discusses our Journal Applied Ecology paper which summarizes 15 years of results from our long-term experiment in Costa Rica.